oracle-livelabs/apex/workflows/7-running-the-app.md

 Log back in as STEVE (Hospital Staff) and click on Monitor Appointment Workflows to monitor the progress of the workflow.

 Observe that the Workflow has progressed further and is now waiting at the Raise Invoice Request activity.
-This activity is waiting for the patient RAJESH to confirm and pay the invoice.
-Also observe that the Workflow Variables: Approver, Fee , and TaskOutcome are correctly set.
+This activity is waiting for the patient, RAJESH, to confirm and pay the invoice.
+Also, observe that the Workflow Variables: Approver, Fee, and TaskOutcome are correctly set.

 1. Log in as **STEVE** (Hospital Staff).
 2. Click on **Monitor Appointment Workflows**.